 - leafy green vegetables

-- fruits, such as mangoes, apricots, and plums
+- fruits, including mangoes, apricots, and plums

 Vitamin A supplements

 Most people get all the vitamin A they need through their diet, but if you’re considering vitamin A supplements, you have a few options, including:

 - multivitamins, most of which contain some vitamin A